imager-io/imager/ports/nodejs/README.md

 | ------ | -------- |
 | Webpack   | ❎ [IN-PROCESS] |

+#### Webpack

+It’s possible, and pretty easy to use Webpack and Imager already, [here is an example](https://github.com/imager-io/webpack-imager-example-vanilla).

 ### Supported Bins

 | Name                     | Status    | Description                 |